EffectiveProgramming-Websites/com.effectiveprogramming.blog/agility/_posts/2020-04-21-positioning.md

 ---
 layout: post
-title: Agility is a Positioning Exercise
+title: Agile is a Positioning Exercise
 subtitle: Agility is not a Methodology
 author: LB
 ---